 It is important for everyone to have regular eye examinations.
 Our Optometrists make sure you attain the best possible vision and check the health of your eyes.
 They are able to detect early signs of certain conditions like diabetes and glaucoma and early diagnosis means early treatment and reduces the risk of further harm.

 The advancement of ophthalmic instruments is amazing and we have invested in an OCT scanner to take 3 dimensional images of your eyes.
 This can be very reassuring when you know everything is healthy and also gives a baseline for future scans, enabling changes to be monitored.
-We charge £27.50 for this test.
 We also have a digital retinal camera to take fixed images of the retina.

 If further investigation is required another appointment may be necessary at our practice and this will be arranged for you.
 Should a hospital referral be necessary then the appropriate correspondence will be done by your optometrist.